-- 7.4 The Council will not impose any conditions that specifically require the access of children to the premises. - 7.5 Where no conditions or restrictions are imposed, the issue of access for children remains a matter of discretion for individual licensees or clubs, or a person who has been given a Temporary Event Notice.
-The Act does not impose any restrictions on individual applicants

-- volunteering prohibitions or restrictions in their Operating Schedules because their own risk assessments have shown that the presence of children is undesirable or inappropriate.
-In the absence of any relevant representations the volunteered prohibitions or restrictions would become conditions of the licence or certificate. - 7.6 The Act details a number of offences that are designed to protect children in licensed premises and the Council will work closely with the Police and Trading Standards Services to ensure appropriate and effective enforcement, particularly in relation to the sale and supply of alcohol to children. - 7.7 Films cover a vast range of subjects, some of which deal with adult themes and/or contain, for example, scenes of horror or violence that may be considered unsuitable for children within certain age ranges.
-In order to prevent children from seeing such films, the Act provides that licences/club premises certificates which authorise the display of films are subject to a mandatory condition requiring licensees to restrict access to persons who meet the required age limit in line with any certificate granted by the British Board of Film Classification or the Council itself. - 7.8 The Council will expect licensees to ensure that age restrictions for film exhibitions are properly complied with. - 7.9 In considering applications where relevant representations have been received and upheld the Council will take into account any evidence that age restrictions for film exhibitions are not being properly observed. - 7.10 The Council recognises that some licensees may wish to hold functions or provide facilities targeted specifically towards children (under 16's Disco's, children's parties, supervised crèche/play areas etc). - 7.11 In considering applications where relevant representations have been received and upheld the Council will take into account an applicant's Child Protection Policy and measures highlighted within that policy to secure child protection. - NB Gloucestershire County Council Social Services is the responsible authority with regard to the protection of children from harm.
+- 76.4 The licensing authority Council will not impose any conditions that specifically require the access of children to the premises. - [76.5] Where no conditions or restrictions are imposed, the issue of access for children remains a matter of discretion for individual licensees or clubs, or a person who has been given a Temporary Event Notice.
+The Act does not impose any restrictions on individual applicants volunteering prohibitions or restrictions in their Oeperating Sechedules because their own risk assessments have shown that the presence of children is undesirable or inappropriate.
+In the absence of any relevant representations the volunteered prohibitions or restrictions would become conditions of the licence or certificate. - 76.6 The Act details a number of offences that are designed to protect children in licensed premises and the licensing authority Council will work closely with the Police and Trading Standards Services to ensure appropriate and effective enforcement, particularly in relation to the sale and supply of alcohol to children. - 6.77.7 Films cover a vast range of subjects, some of which deal with adult themes and/or contain, for example, scenes of horror or violence that may be considered unsuitable for children within certain age ranges.
+In order to prevent children from seeing such films, the 2003 Act provides that licences/club premises certificates which authorise the display of films are subject to a mandatory condition requiring licensees to restrict access to persons who meet the required age limit in line with any certificate granted by the British Board of Film Classification or the Council itself.